BITS-Periodical-Society/freelunch/README.md

 2. Inside the command line interface, navigate to the directory where you wish to clone the repository. eg. - `cd freelunch`
 3. Create a local copy of the repository `git clone https://github.com/BITS-Periodical-Society/freelunch.git`
 4. Now you may make changes to the project and create pull requests on github to have your changes merged in strict accordance with the [contribution guidlines](CONTRIBUTING>md)
+5. Running the website
+    * To run the website, go to the project directory `cd freelunch`
+    * To run the local server `python manage.py runserver`